chemharuka/toGainMapHDR/README.md

 #### System Require

 Require macOS 15.0+.
 Fully tested on Apple Silicon.

-Not fully tested on Intel Macs, please report any issues.
+There are some issues with Intel Mac, not all features available.

 PLEASE UPGRADE your system to LATEST version for more compatibility.